aaronleopold/tinytunes/README.md

   - [x] add relevant keybinds (see [list of keybinds](#available-keybinds))
   - [x] add progress bar
     - [x] make progress bar seekable (click to seek)
-- [ ] volume control
+- [x] volume control
 - [ ] allow user to download playlists/videos (using youtube-dl, ffmpeg, etc)
-  - [ ] implement in rust? that could be fun
-    - [ ] shell execute true?? tauri.conf.json
+  - [x] basic downloading
+  - [ ] prevent doubly downloading (i.e. if I am downloading something, I probably don't want the user to be able to download another??)
+    - this probably requires me to add some state on the tauri side of things
+  - [ ] actually do something with the emitted events from tauri (maybe a toolbar or something that has percentage downloaded??)
 - [x] add download location to preferences entity
   - [x] add default on up migration (kinda done, not in migration file tho)

 ## Available Keybinds